-The teens burst into the trash room, pitching backward as the haze-monster hooked swiftly around to the exit, blocking their way out.
-At the same time, it surrounded John Sabo—he looked up from his phone with a vacant stare that turned to terror—in its miasmic tendrils.
+The teens burst into the trash room, pitching backward as the haze-monster hooked swiftly around to the exit and blocked their way out.
+At the same time, it surrounded John Sabo—he looked up from his phone with a vacant stare that quickly turned to terror—in its miasmic tendrils.

-Peter, Eun, and Kora watched, horrified, as the clueless guard levitated five feet up, arms extended out to either side.
-Long, jagged slits appeared across his button-down long sleeve; it fell off his body in loose, baggy flaps.
-His lips were quivering and jumping, brimming with pinkish-red foam that spilled down his chin and onto his collar.
+The three teens watched, horrified, as the clueless guard levitated five feet up, arms extended out to either side.
+Long, jagged slits appeared across his button-down long sleeve, and it fell off him in loose, baggy flaps.
+His lips quivered and jumped, brimming with pinkish-red foam that spilled down his chin and onto his collar.
 The skin on his torso began to split, forming into a large red X, as if a giant talon had cut from his left shoulder to his right hip, then vice versa.

-Eun clutched her belly and bent over, vomiting forcefully onto the deck.
-Tears trickled from Peter’s eyes and his lips worked in a soundless whisper, trying to express how much fear—nearly sublime in its paralytic intensity—was coursing through his being.
+Eun clutched her belly and vomited forcefully.
+Tears trickled from Peter’s eyes as his lips worked in a soundless whisper, trying to express how much fear—nearly sublime in its paralytic intensity—was coursing through his being.
 There was nothing he could do, nothing he could—

 The haze-thing’s laughter clawed at their minds.
-[You think you can kil me with your paltry magics?]
+[Think you can hurt me with your paltry magics?]

 [Let them go, Dissona.] the Timekeeper ordered.